 In 2010, the Arizona state legislature passed a law banning a Mexican-American studies program.
 Authorities in Tucson actually went into classrooms and, in front of students, boxed up numerous books — among them, Bill Bigelow’s Rethinking Columbus: The Next 500 Years, Richard Delgado’s Critical Race Theory, Francisco Arturo Rosales’ companion to the PBS special Chicano!
 The History of the Mexican Civil Rights Movement, even Shakespeare’s The Tempest.

 Why?
-Because some far-right conservatives claimed these classes and materials encouraged left-wing political activism and hatred of white people.
+Because some far-right conservative extremists claimed that these classes and materials encouraged left-wing political activism and hatred of white people.

 Romero told Fox News Latino that he was simply teaching truths as we know them now: “I didn’t say [Franklin] was a racist.
 What I did say was that we need to recognize — beyond all the good things that Benjamin Franklin did — that he also warned the country of the tawning of America, which for all intents and purposes means the browning of America.”

-I followed the case in Randolph County — straight to the board meeting on Wednesday — because I was born and raised there, educated for the first 12 years of my academic life in the Asheboro system.
-But educational freedom should be something we all constantly follow, watch and monitor.
+I followed the case in Randolph County — straight to the board meeting on Wednesday — because I was born and raised there, educated for the first 12 years of my academic life in the Asheboro school system.
+But educational freedom should be something that we all constantly follow, watch and monitor.
 Our future depends on it.
+And these people who are trying to subvert our educational system to fit their white, Christian views of the world are not going to stop.

 A RANDOLPH COUNTY STUDENT BRINGS IT ALL BACK HOME